WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

 (C) 2024-25 Gary Roderick                     gjroderick<at>gmail.com

-### For this driver there is also a database schema "weewx_ecowitt.py" or "weewx_ecowittrssi.py"
+### For this driver there is also a database schema "weewx_ecowitt.py" or "weewx_ecowittrssi.py" or "weewx_ecowittrssisoilad.py"
 https://github.com/WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/blob/main/ecowitt_http/wview_ecowitt.py

 under https://github.com/WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin